James4Ever0/notes/nodejs NODE_PATH for npm global package installation.md

 export NODE_PATH=<NODE_PATH>
 ```

-on windows just use the old school drill.
+on windows just use the old school drill (open environment editor)

 chech the exact path of `NODE_PATH` after invoking `npm install -g <package_name>`, then check if the installed package exists in that path you guessed.